Make Time To Be Pampered

 For Your First Visit

-Clients need to arrive 5 minutes early no earlier to fill out paperwork.
+Clients need to arrive at appointment time, no earlier to fill out paperwork.
 After introducing ourselves, your practitioner will ask why you are seeking massage therapy, and inquire about any injuries or medical conditions you may have.
 We may also ask additional questions to gather information that can help improve your overall experience.
 Be honest with your practitioner – their role is to ensure that you have the most pleasant and successful session possible.

 First Time Visit – $50